DGouron/todo-list/README.md

 A simple project where i do a to do list with React.
+Inspired by the Todoist website.